2013 CCMP, Action Plan 21:

 About the new Buzzards Bay CCMP Action Plans

 The Buzzards Bay Comprehensive Conservation and Management Plan (CCMP) was updated in November 2013 to reflect the great progress achieved since the original CCMP was finalized.
-We want your feedback on this action plan.
-First, please read the Enhancing Public Education and Participation Action Plan.
-Then at the bottom of this page click the “rate this action plan” button to provide comments on each goal, objective and defined management approach contained in this Action Plan.
-Based on your feedback, we will update and revise all the action plans in the new CCMP.
+You can download the entire document (buzzards-bay-ccmp-2013-update.pdf) or just this action plan Enhancing Public Education and Participation Action Plan.

 Enhancing Public Education and Participation